balzss/konyha/sitegen/homepage/docs/setup/build-docker.md

 sidebar_position: 2
 ---

-# Running with Docker
+# Build the Docker images

-Running the app in containers
+Build the containers from source.

+### Prerequisites

+- Docker and Docker Compose

+## Setup

 1. Clone the project: